Charter Documents (Revised

 collaboration with the ARS, with the express intentions of 1) promoting and enhancing research objectives of ARS,

-and 2) increasing opportunities for ARS members to conduct citizen science and gain access to scientific findings
+and 2) increasing opportunities for ARS members to conduct community science and gain access to scientific findings

 - Areas of Interest: The R-RN will conduct projects within specific areas of interest,